 How Does a Softphone Work?

-When you make calls over a traditional desk phone, the sound is transferred over a network of wires.
+When you make calls over a traditional desk phone, the sound is transferred over a network of switches and wires.

 Smartphones transmit electrical voice signals over cell phone towers using cellular data.

-Softphones, on the other hand, operate using VoIP service communications technology, so you’ll need a wireless or high-speed broadband Internet connection with a router or modem to make and receive calls.
-You must also have a device with Internet access, a speaker, and a conferencing headset or built-in microphone.
+Softphones, on the other hand, operate using voice over internet protocol technology, so you’ll need a wireless or high-speed broadband Internet connection with a router or modem to make and receive calls.
+You must also have a device with Internet access, a speaker, and a microphone.

 A Session Initiation Protocol (SIP) server initiates real-time Voice over IP sessions, converting analog voice signals into digital signals via the Internet connection.
 These systems eliminate the need for an on-premise PBX and, in most cases, use a cloud-based PBX instead.

-All you need to do is download the softphone app onto the devices of your choice, follow basic setup instructions, and start making and receiving calls.
+All you need to do is download your VoIP provider’s softphone app onto the devices of your choice, follow basic setup instructions, and start making and receiving calls.

 Note that softphones can connect to another device only when both the caller and receiver have a minimum of one codec in common and the same Voice over IP Protocols.